Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-BACKGROUND: Osgood Schlatter (OS) is the most common knee condition in adolescent athletes aged 9-16.
-Without evidence to guide clinical practice it is unclear how OS is managed.
-The aim of this study is to investigate how international healthcare professionals (General Practitioners, Physiotherapists, Rheumatologists, Sports and Exercise Medicine Doctors and Orthopaedic Surgeons) diagnose and manage OS.
+BACKGROUND: Osgood Schlatter disease (OSD) is the most common knee condition in adolescent athletes aged 9-16.
+Without evidence to guide clinical practice, it is unclear how OSD is managed.
+The aim of this study was to investigate how international healthcare professionals (general practitioners, physiotherapists, rheumatologists, sports and exercise medicine doctors, and orthopedic surgeons) diagnose and manage OSD.
 METHODS: This mixed-method study used a convergent parallel design.
-A quantitative questionnaire and semi-structured interview covered prognosis, diagnosis, treatment, and return to play of adolescents with OS.
-For quantitative data those who reported likely/very likely considered 'for' and unlikely/very unlikely 'against' (for specific diagnostic/management strategy).
+A quantitative questionnaire and semi-structured interview covered prognosis, diagnosis, treatment, and return to play of adolescents with OSD.
+For quantitative data, those who reported likely/very likely considered "for" and unlikely/very unlikely "against" (for specific diagnostic/management strategy).
 Qualitative data analysis used a phenomenological approach.
 RESULTS: Two hundred and fifty-one healthcare professionals completed the questionnaire.
 The most common diagnostic criterion was pain at the tibial tuberosity (97% for).
 The most common treatments were patient education (99%) and exercise therapy (92%).
-Other treatments options were more heterogeneous, e.g. pain medication (31% for, and 34% against).
-Managing training load (97%), pain intensity (87%) and psychological factors (86%) were considered the most important factors influencing the return to activities.
-Several themes emerged from the interviews (on N=20) including imaging, pain management, family, psychosocial factors influencing prognosis.
-CONCLUSION: Diagnosis criteria of OS was relatively well agreed upon, whereas triangulation of qualitative and quantitative data showed heterogeneity of treatments.
-Psychosocial factors including family were highlighted as critical in the management of OS.
+Other treatment options were more heterogeneous, for example, pain medication (31% for and 34% against).
+Managing training load (97%), pain intensity (87%), and psychological factors (86%) were considered the most important factors influencing the return to activities.
+Several themes emerged from the interviews (on N = 20) including imaging, pain management, family, and psychosocial factors influencing prognosis.
+CONCLUSION: Diagnosis criteria of OSD were relatively well agreed upon, whereas the triangulation of qualitative and quantitative data showed heterogeneity of treatments.
+Psychosocial factors including family were highlighted as critical in the management of OSD.

 DOI